 - If you never miss a SIP, you accumulate around ₹1.5 crore.

-- But if you miss even 5 SIPs per year, that final corpus could shrink by ₹10-₹15 lakh!
+- But what happens if we miss even 5 SIPs per year, that final corpus could shrink by ₹10-₹15 lakh!

 Would you ever want to lose that much money just because of a few missed payments?